The Three Pillars of Physician Revenue Cycle Management: People, Process, and Technology

 Rising capital needs for technology investment

-Technology is becoming ever more integrated into the work done in revenue cycle management.
-Keeping up with the rate of advancement can be a difficult challenge for providers whose main focus is patient care.
+Technology is becoming more integrated into the work done in revenue cycle management.
+Keeping up with the rate of advancement can be a difficult challenge for providers, whose main focus is patient care.
 Many practices find themselves in the difficult position of struggling to justify RCM investment over clinical needs.

 Partnering with an RCM technology and services vendor can have several advantages in addressing this hurdle.
-Leading RCM services partners continuously look for tools that allow them and their customers to become better, faster, and more efficient.
+Leading RCM services partners continuously look for tools that allow them and their customers to become better, faster and more efficient.
 Economies of scale allow them to experiment and learn from other providers to deploy what works broadly throughout their portfolio.
 They also deliver improved performance, which can help lessen the burden of provider capital needs.
 Lastly, vendors are experienced in change management and training processes to ensure revenue cycle operators are effectively leveraging new tools.

 Increasing patient responsibility

-Well before the pandemic, we were seeing a trend where employers were contributing less toward their employer-funded health plans.
-In exchange for cheaper monthly premiums, many employees have seen their deductibles increase to $5,000 or more.
-Getting paid from insurance companies is typically faster and more reliable than collecting from patients.
 Increased patient responsibility puts reimbursement pressure on the provider and can draw out the time it takes to collect the money they’re owed.
-When a provider bills a patient over the course of 12 months, that provider must also pay the extra costs associated with billing, whether it’s paying someone to perform billing services, process a check, or post a payment to an account.
-Compare that to the one-time transaction with the insurance company, and it’s easy to see how providers’ labor costs are increasing as it relates to patient billing.
+When a provider bills a patient over the course of 12 months, that provider must also pay the extra costs associated with billing, whether it’s paying someone to perform billing services, process a check or post a payment to an account.
+Compare that to the one‑time transaction with the insurance company, and it’s easy to see how providers’ labor costs are increasing as it relates to patient billing.

 Providers should seek to increase financial transparency for patients, helping them know upfront what they’re going to owe.
 This allows patients to make better plans.
-RCM services vendors are focused on helping providers improve the patient financial experience and proactively search for unknown coverage or assistance programs for the self-pay patient population to both aid the patient as well as to shorten the reimbursement process.
+RCM services vendors are focused on helping providers improve the patient financial experience and proactively search for unknown coverage or assistance programs for the selfpay patient population to both aid the patient as well as to shorten the reimbursement process.

 Improving providers’ financial health and patient experience